 On the other hand, are you happy doing a good deed without anyone noticing?
 Can you find joy in helping others even if it goes unrecognised?
 Does your desire to serve and give stem from wanting to improve others’ lives?
 This aligns with Jesus’ teaching about hosting a feast for those who can’t pay you back – the poor, disabled, and blind.
 In other words, it’s good when you can’t get the “reward” of empty praise.
 This should be your aim.

-You would first be happy that you were able to serve and contribute.
+You would first be happy to have served and contributed.
 Second, you would be happy that God and only God knew about your act of charity.
 If God is impressed with our goodness and self-sacrifice, he, so to speak, owes us something.
-His “debt” is God’s thanks and love that he repays us in immortal gifts.
+His “debt” is God’s thanks and love, which he repays us with immortal gifts.

 You can achieve these eternal vicissitudes only by doing good in the darkest and most lowly ways.
 Those are eternally better rewards than the momentary prizes of vanity.